flutternetwork/WiFiFlutter/packages/wifi_iot/README.md

 :warning:(3): Wifi API changes in Android SDK >= 29, restricts certain behaviour:
   * a.
 Enable/Disable Wifi Module is deprecated and will always fail [[docs](https://developer.android.com/reference/android/net/wifi/WifiManager#setWifiEnabled(boolean))].
 If you  want to open "Wifi Setting" in that case then, set the `shouldOpenSettings: true` when calling `setEnabled`.
   * b.
+Note for connecting to Wifi -
-For Connecting to Wifi, WEP security is deprecated and will always fail, also the network will be disconnected when the app is closed (if permanent network is required(Check :warning:(3c)), use "Register Network" feature) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-bootstrap))].
-By default the connection would not have internet access, to connect to network with internet user `withInternet` which is a different API underneath (this API will not disconnect to network after app closes) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-suggest)].
+    * (i) WEP security is deprecated and will always fail.
+    * (ii) By default the connection would not have internet access and will be disconnected when the app is closed (if permanent network is required(Check :warning:(3c)), use "Register Network" feature) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-bootstrap))].
+    * (iii) To connect to network with internet use `withInternet` which is a different API underneath (this API will not disconnect to network after app closes, therefore use `removeWifiNetwork` method to remove/disconnect network added in previous session) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-suggest)].
+    * (iv) Will have to use `forceWifiUsage(true)` to route app traffic via connected access point, similarly can be disabled to route traffic via cellular network (for internet).
+This is not enabled by default and left upto to the user.
   * c.
 Registering Wifi Network, will require user approval - and the network saved would not be controlled by the app (for deletion, updation, etc) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-save-network-passpoint-config)];

 Additional Wifi protocols on Android side like - Wifi Direct, Wifi Aware, etc are in active discussion at [#140](https://github.com/flutternetwork/WiFiFlutter/issues/140).
 Encourage you to engage if you want this features.